stevegt/promisebase/x/layers.md

 ## Storage/KV Layer

 This is the lowest level and is responsible for raw data storage.
 The KV layer underlies all other layers by mapping keys to stored bytes, ensuring data persistence and basic retrieval semantics.

 The KV layer must automatically and transparently create subdirectories or nested buckets in the underlying storage system as needed to avoid performance degradation from too many files or objects in a single directory or bucket.

 Because the chunking code already stores and passes around each chunk in RAM, there is no need for a file-like Reader/Writer interface at this layer.
-Instead, the interface should simply expose operations such as:
+Instead, the interface should simply expose operations such
+as:
 - Get, Put, and Delete for arbitrary byte sequences.
 - Enforced key naming rules (alphanumeric, no slashes) to ensure file safety.

+Dependencies:
+- None

 ## Content-Addressable (hashkv) Layer